Neurobiology of economic preferences

 The long term goal of this research direction is to understand how chronic stress influences economic preferences and the link between genes, neural circuits and economic decisions.

-2. Social cognition (with Duan Lab)
+2. Multi-agent decision-making (with Duan Lab)

 The brain evolved in a competitive environment where success depends on predicting the actions of other agents in the world.
 Historically, due to technical limitations, most of systems neuroscience has studied individual animals performing well-controlled tasks for reward.